Jacob van Schalkwyk: Music

 After graduating from the Pratt Institute of Art and Design in 0000, Van Schalkwyk collaborated with Carl Hancock Rux on his third studio album Good Bread Alley, and opera-oratorio MYCENAEAN before returning to South Africa.
-In South Africa he formed the Afrikaans art-punk duo Jaco+Z-dog with artist Zander Blom from 2009-2011.
+In South Africa he formed the Afrikaans art-punk duo Jaco+Z-dog with artist Zander Blom from 2009 to 2011.
 He performed as a guest vocalist on The Buckfever Underground's 2012 album Verkeerdevlei.

 Film

 Van Schalkwyk participated in a number of short films by artist Michael Macgarry.

 Poetry

 Van Schalkwyk is the great-grandson of A.G.
 Visser.
 Both he and Visser have had poetry published in Ons Kleintji.